 Should You Get a Full Body MRI?
 Celebrities Say Yes, but Science Says Otherwise

 Apr 25, 2024 - Research

-Dr. Samir Gupta on the Feed with Dr. G shares the risks and harms of full body MRI scans.
+Dr. Samir Gupta on The Feed with Dr. G shares the risks and harms of full body MRI scans.

+Should You Get a Full Body MRI?
+Celebrities Say Yes, but Science Says Otherwise